bardak-dev/bark-gui/README.md

 - -autolaunch Automatically open Browser with Bark-Tab
 - -smallmodels Use small models, for GPUs with less than 10Gb Vram or to speed up process
 - -forcecpu Force processing on CPU, if your GPU isn't up to the task
+- -enablemps Support for Apple MPS
+- -offloadcpu Offload models to CPU

 On Windows edit the StartBark.bat to your likings.